 RECOMMENDATION OF THE FINANCE COMMITTEE:

 That the Town vote to approve the article as written.
+Voted 7-0-0.

 RECOMMENDATION OF THE BOARD OF SELECTMEN:

 That the Town vote to approve the article as written.
 Voted 5-0-0.

 This article will provide funding to dissolve betterment liens by paying associated fees to the Worcester District Registry of Deeds.
 There are one hundred eight (108) betterment liens that need to be released (dissolved).